top of page

 Several times a month, I host the Vagrein Café for members of the Vagrein Membership site.
-It's a live, heart-forward gathering where we sit together, share what’s alive in us, and receive clarity around so many of the topics Vagrein is sharing with us.
+It's a live, heart-forward gathering where we sit together, share what’s alive in us, and receive clarity around many topics Vagrein is sharing with us.
 It’s equal parts spiritual salon, coaching circle, and soul family reunion.

-A few weeks ago the Café moved from sound frequencies to the pricklier territories of anger, sorrow, ideology, and the endlessly slippery idea of free will.
+A few weeks ago, the Café moved from sound frequencies to the pricklier territories of anger, sorrow, ideology, and the endlessly slippery idea of free will.

 What came through wasn’t a checklist of notes but one clear message: